The letter “J” was the last letter added to the alphabet and probably wouldn’t have been a part of the crusaders’ trap.

-In Indiana Jones and the Last Crusade Indy has to retrieve the Holy Grail in order to save his father.
+In Indiana Jones and the Last Crusade Indy has to retrieve the Holy Grail in order to stop the Nazis and save his father – a classic MacGuffin.
 Between him and the Grail however are a series of traps constructed by knights of the First Crusade.
 One of these traps is a floor with flat stones individually marked with various letters of the alphabet.
-He is “to proceed in the footsteps of the word” and step on only the floor stones that spell the name of God.
+He is “to proceed in the footsteps of the word” and only step on the floor stones that spell the name of God.
 The name of God in this case is Jehovah but Indy makes the mistake of stepping on the letter “J” whereby the floor crumbles.
 He then remembers that in the Latin alphabet the first letter in the name Jehovah is actually an “I”.

 the last letter of the alphabet

 Jehovah in Latin was originally spelled “Iehouah” with a capital “I” because the letter “J” hadn’t been invented yet.
 This also means that Jesus’s name wasn’t “Jesus” in his lifetime.
 In Hebrew he was Yeshua or Yehoshua, or in Aramaic he was Isho or Yeshu.
 For a long time the letter “J” was just a fancy way of writing the letter “I”.
 It wasn’t until 1524 that Italian grammarian Gian Giorgio Trissino proposed separating the two letter forms to become two separate letters with two separate sounds, and in so doing made the letter “J” the last letter added to our alphabet.